Glass and windshield claims

 Comprehensive coverage.
 What's more, you may be able to have your windshield repaired for free, without paying a deductible.

-If there are no Glass Express facilities in your area, please
+Glass Repair Program facility.
+If there are no Glass Repair Program facilities in your area, please

 call us to report your claim.